ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 ## Terminology

 Organisations adopting this specification for issuing health certificates are called Issuers and organisations accepting health certificates as proof of health status are called Verifiers.
 Together, these are called Participants.
 Some aspects in this document must be coordinated between the Participants, such as the management of a namespace and the distribution of cryptographic keys.
-It is assumed that a party, hereafter referred to as the Coordinator, carries out these tasks.
+It is assumed that a party, hereafter referred to as the Secretariat, carries out these tasks.
 The health certificate format of this specification is called the Electronic Health Certificate, hereafter referred to as the HCERT.

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHOULD", "SHOULD NOT", "RECOMMENDED" and "MAY" should be interpreted as described in ([RFC 2119](https://tools.ietf.org/html/rfc2119)).